University of Rwanda: Organisation and administration

-The organization of the University of Rwanda's Leadership is divided into five levels.
+The organization of the University of Rwanda's leadership is divided into five levels.

 Chancellor

-The Chancellor of The University of Rwanda is appointed by Presidential Order.
-The Chancellor has a ceremonial role of opening the UR academic year, presiding over graduation ceremonies and granting other awards.
-The current chancellor is Patricia Campbell, who is the chief administrative officer of Tufts University.
+The chancellor of the University of Rwanda is appointed by Presidential Order and has a ceremonial role of opening the academic year, presiding over graduation ceremonies, and granting other awards.
+The current chancellor is Patricia Campbell, the chief administrative officer of Tufts University.
 Campbell took over the role from Mike O'Neal, former president of Oklahoma Christian University.

 Board of Governors

 The Board of Governors is the governing and decision-making organ of the university.
-Members of the Board of Governors of UR, including the chairperson and the deputy chairperson are appointed by the President on the basis of their ability, competence and expertise.
-In addition to members appointed by a Presidential Order, there are members of the Board of Governors by virtue of managerial positions they hold in UR, and members who represent teachers, researchers, staff and students of UR.
-At least thirty per cent (30%) of the members of the Board of Governors must be females.
+Members of the Board of Governors of UR, including the chairperson and the deputy chairperson, are appointed by the president on the basis of their ability, competence and expertise.
+In addition to members appointed by presidential order, there are members of the Board of Governors by virtue of managerial positions they hold in the university, and members who represent teachers, researchers, staff and students of UR.
+At least thirty per cent (30%) of the members of the Board of Governors must be female.
 Paul Davenport is the founding Chair of the UR Board.